psychemedia/finn-resources/src/includes/tir-na-nog-ossianic-metrical.md

 With that sweet maid of ringlets swelling.

 O. In mine I took her lovely hand
-And said in tones of speech so sweet, " thee
+And said in tones of speech so sweet, "thee
 I gladly welcome to this land,
 And gentle, truly, do I greet thee.

 "I bless the happy gladsome hour
 On which I met thee, lovely creature,
 All living maids, I prize thee o'er,
-Thou gentle star of radiant feature. "
+Thou gentle star of radiant feature."

-L. " Gen'rous Oisin I bind on thee
+L. "Gen'rous Oisin I bind on thee
 By ties no bero true resisteth,
 Now on my steed to come with me,
 To th' land where youth for ever existeth.